 - Buzz Pocket Mining means harvesting "community recommended" authority content to scrape for keyphrase insight, basket-build by keyword research tools, and extrapolate by other lateral stemming processes.
 BPM also provides a lovely side benefit in that, during the process, it's easy to identify and note each community's influencers and authority users for networking and conversational marketing later.

 - PPC traffic and conversion history.
 One of the main advantages of PPC is the ability to cast a wide net quickly, to gain insight as to what works.

 - Organic search traffic and conversion history.
 Often a site's authentic meaning and character is revealed by organic search traffic and conversion.

-Keyword research is crucial to to nearly every aspect of online marketing and it's become much more complex.
+Keyword research is crucial to nearly every aspect of online marketing, and it's become much more complex.
 Whether for SEO, paid search or social bookmarks, think past traditional search frequency-based keywords research to build baskets.
 Take stemming past the online thesaurus and into Buzz Pocket Mining.
 Advise research by conversion metrics, search analytics advertiser competition and attainable SEO.